We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Multifunctional: Yes

-For professional-grade cutting power and durability, consider these chrome vanadium steel heavy-duty wire cutters that maintain a sharp cutting edge while offering superior corrosion resistance.
-In addition to the cutter and plier jaws that typical lineman pliers feature, these cutters offer a crimper and an electric wire stripper for optimal versatility and functionality.
+For professional-grade cutting power and durability, consider these chrome-vanadium steel heavy-duty wire cutters, which maintain a sharp cutting edge and offer superior corrosion resistance.
+In addition to the cutter and plier jaws typical of lineman pliers, these cutters include a crimper and an electric wire stripper for optimal versatility and functionality.

 Get the Lineman Plier Pro wire cutters at Amazon.